josefarinna/Trakt.NET/README.md

 ### Features

-- Full Trakt.tv API Coverage
+- Full Trakt.tv API Coverage (As of April 2024)
 - Authentication and Authorization Support (OAuth 2.0 and Device)
 - Completely asynchronous
 - API Environments (Production and Sandbox)